-- 1. Totally abstaining from the use of illegal drugs, alcohol, mind altering substances, supplements or synthetic drugs (e.g.: K2, bath salts, molly, inhalants, and flakka, kratom, or workout supplements).
-Participants are prohibited from selling, possessing, distributing, transporting or being in the presence of any controlled drugs, including synthetic substances. - 2.
-Reporting directly to the closest Probation Parole office upon pleading into Drug Treatment Court. - 3.
-Verbally informing treating physicians (doctor, dentist, etc.) that the participant is in recovery and may not take narcotic addictive medications or drugs.
-BEFORE taking ANY medications that are prescribed or over the counter the participant must confirm with the case manager that the medication is permitted.
-The participant must bring in any and all documentation from doctors' visits to the Case Manager. - 4.
-Attending drug court sessions and treatment sessions as scheduled, submitting to random alcohol and drug testing, remaining sober and law abiding. - 5.
-Refraining from associating with people who use or possess drugs.
-Refraining from associating with people who are on probation/parole, unless authorized by the Drug Court Team. - 6.
-If a participant is going to be late for treatment, he/she must contact the counselor and case manager.
-If the participant needs to reschedule an individual treatment or case management session (only if a drug test is not schedule) a twenty-four (24) hour advanced notice is required.
-Failure to provide a 24 hour notice (except in cases of emergency), will result in a missed IOP, individual treatment session, or case management session for that week, and could result in a sanction.
-What constitutes an emergency will be at the discretion of the team and the participant should consult the case manager regarding the definition of an appropriate emergency.
-Group sessions cannot be rescheduled; therefore if a participant misses a group session, this could result in a sanction. - 7.
+- 6. If a participant is going to be late for treatment, he/she must contact the counselor and case manager.
+If the participant needs to reschedule an individual treatment or case management session (only if a drug test is not scheduled) a twenty-four (24) hour advanced notice is required.
+Failure to provide a 24-hour notice (except in cases of emergency), will result in a missed IOP, individual treatment session, or case management session for that week, and could result in a sanction.
+What constitutes an emergency will be at the discretion of the team, and the participant should consult the case manager regarding the definition of an appropriate emergency.
+Group sessions cannot be rescheduled; therefore, if a participant misses a group session, this could result in a sanction. - 7.
 Refraining from possessing any weapons while in the Drug Court program. - 8.
 Participants are also expected to pay restitution, fees and fines as ordered by the court. - 9.
 Keeping the Drug Court Team, case managers, treatment provider, and PPO informed of the participant's current address and phone number at all times.
-Participants must also obtain permission from the Probation officer and Case Manager to change addresses/residences. - 10.
-As a condition of participation in the Drug Treatment Court program, the participant's person, property, place of residence, vehicle or personal effects may be searched at any time with or without a warrant, and with or without probable cause, when required by a probation officer.

-- 11. Participants are not permitted to travel outside of New Hampshire without permission from the assigned Probation/Parole Officer and case manager. - 12.
-Participants must report police contact of any kind by phone to your Case Manager and PPO. - 13.
+Participants must also obtain permission from the Probation Officer and Case Manager to change addresses/residences. - 10.
+As a condition of participation in the Drug Treatment Court program, the participant's person, property, place of residence, vehicle or personal effects may be searched at any time with or without a warrant, and with or without probable cause, when required by a Probation Officer. - 11.
+Participants are not permitted to travel outside of New Hampshire without permission from the assigned Probation/Parole Officer and case manager. - 12.
+Participants must report police contact of any kind by phone to their Case Manager and PPO. - 13.
 Dressing appropriately for court and treatment sessions. - 14.
 Abiding by all other rules and regulations imposed by the Drug Court Team.